21-Day Fast 2024

 1. Television/Netflix/Disney+: Do you find yourself binging on whole seasons of shows or constantly watching your favorite shows throughout the week?
 Sometimes TV can be a distraction, and you can become so focused on your programs that you neglect other areas of your life, such as your faith.
 If giving up television is a challenge for you, this may be the right fast.

 2. Activities: What consumes a lot of your time?
-Maybe you spend a lot of time playing video games (cell phone games count too), hanging out with friends, shopping (in-store or online), golf, and event negative self-talk or gossip.
+Maybe you spend a lot of time playing video games (cell phone games count), hanging out with friends, shopping (in-store or online), golf, and similar activities.